 - Conduct a comprehensive review of the findings, observations, and practices, focusing on those areas applicable to your business.

 - Incorporate the Report’s highlighted topics into your overall risk assessment processes and compliance program review.

 - Perform a gap analysis to evaluate how your compliance program and written supervisory procedures address the questions raised in the Report to help prevent similar findings.

 - Create project teams and workflows to facilitate compliance program enhancements.

 - Keep your compliance teams informed by circulating relevant publications.

 - Ensure your leadership is engaged by presenting your action plans to address questions and findings.

 - Leverage FINRA’s reports (findings, observations, and effective practices) as a means of guidance and training for your staff.

 Your firm needs to be proactive in identifying and mitigating observed deficiencies in your compliance program.
 We maintain that the time between examinations is the ideal window for improving your risk management and compliance processes.
-In addition to using the 2021 Report on FINRA’s Examination and Risk Monitoring Program to enhance your compliance efforts, consider leveraging compliance technology tools to help your team effectively and proactively run your compliance program.
+In addition to using the 2022 Report on FINRA’s Examination and Risk Monitoring Program to enhance your compliance efforts, consider leveraging regulatory compliance technology tools to help your team effectively and proactively run your compliance program.
 The more prepared your firm is for a member firm examination, the more successful the examination.